 - Pharmacies that supply drugs for home infusion therapy.
-Our plan will cover home infusion therapy if: - Your prescription drug is on our plan's formulary or a formulary exception has been granted for your prescription drug, - Your prescription drug is not otherwise covered under our plan's medical benefit, - o Our plan has approved your prescription for home infusion therapy, and - Your prescription is written by an authorized prescriber. - Your Pharmacy Directory lists home infusion providers in our network.
-For more information, contact Member Services. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
+Our plan will cover home infusion therapy if: - Your prescription drug is on our plan's formulary or a formulary exception has been granted for your prescription, - Your prescription drug is not otherwise covered under our plan's medical benefit, - Our plan has approved your prescription for home infusion therapy, and - Your prescription is written by an authorized prescriber. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
-If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Member Services. - Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program (not available in Puerto Rico).
-Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Member Services. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network.

+• Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
 (Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Pharmacy Directory or call Member Services.
+To locate a specialized pharmacy, look in your Provider and Pharmacy Directory or call Member Services.